 By Dario Maestripieri (Review by Bruce Bower)

 Thanks to advances in science and technology, we are finally beginning to make real progress towards knowing and understanding ourselves as we are.
-In other words, we are beginning to see ourselves as animals first and foremost rather than the fanciful ideals we conjure up to prove how much more superior Homo sapiens are.
-I guess our species ego drives that.
+In other words, we are beginning to see ourselves as animals first and foremost rather than the ideals we conjure up to prove our Homo sapiens’ superiority, which our species’ ego compels us to do.

 The ultimate value of science and technology lies in its ability to help us see ourselves more impartially.
 No doubt we have a long way to go, and even longer before the populace feels comfortable with the unvarnished truth.
-The ‘cool’ scientific innovations valued most by the populace at large are merely distractions along the way — soon forgotten and replaced by the next novelty, with unintended and ominous results following close behind.
+The ‘cool’ scientific innovations most valued by the populace at large are merely distractions along the way — soon forgotten and replaced by the next novelty; with unintended and ominous results invariably following behind.
 As chapter 16 puts it,

 Not knowing the constant, rash actions lead to ominous results.